feathersui/feathersui-starling/documentation/help/markdown/horizontal-layout.md

 In a `List` or `GroupedList`, the layout may be *virtualized*, meaning that some items in the layout will not actually exist if they are not visible.
 This helps to improve performance of a scrolling list because only a limited number of item renderers will be created at any given moment.
 If the list's data provider is very large, a virtual layout is essential, even on desktop computers that have incredible processing power compared to mobile devices.

-A virtualized layout will need as estimate about how big a “virtual” item renderer should be.
+A virtualized layout will need as estimate about how big a "virtual" item renderer should be.
 You should set the `typicalItem` property of the list to have it determine the *typical* width and height of an item renderer to use as this estimated value.
 If you don't pass in a typical item, the first item in the data provider is used for this estimate.

 You should not manually set the `typicalItemWidth` and `typicalItemHeight` properties on a `HorizontalLayout`.
 If you do, the list will simply replace your values with its own values calculated from its `typicalItem`!